layavadi/css_rag_ns_demo/README.md

 This program processes documents in a specified location, stores them in an Cloudera Semantic Search(CSS) with vector embeddings, and enables users to query the data with a pre-trained language model, using CSS for search and retrieval and Azure OpenAI for generating responses based on the retrieved context.
-Embedding is generated with in CSS using Neural search pipeline feature
+Embedding is generated with in CSS using Neural search pipeline feature.
+This demo needs nodes having following roles
+    - data
+    - ingest
+    - ml

 ## Requirements